travis-ci/docs-travis-ci-com/user/enterprise/troubleshooting-guide.md

 2) A user can ssh into platform instance and run the command:
 `travis sync_users  —logins=<GITHUB-LOGIN>`

-**Please note** if `—logins=<GITHUB-LOGIN>    ` is not provided this triggers a sync on every user.
-Depending on the number of total users on your instance this can take a while and impact production operations
+> If `—logins=<GITHUB-LOGIN>` is not provided then this command will trigger a sync on every user.
+This could result in long runtimes and may impact production operations if you have a large number of total users on your Travis CI Enterprise instance.